mbreit/pg_jobs/README.md

 ## Usage

-Just schedule your work with ActiveJob, then run one or multiple workers for the default queue with
+Just schedule your work with Active Job, then run one or multiple workers for the default queue with

 ```bash